cockpit-project/cockpit/doc/anaconda.md

  "filesystem".
 This is also present when the crypto device is closed.

  It might also have a "cleartext_device" field if the encrpyted device is currently open.

-(Although this is something that blivet should be able to tell.)
+Cockpit does some magic (via the "x-parent" options in fstab and crypttab) to produce information also for locked LUKS devices, and inactive logical volumes.